 Biography

 Gretchen Hill is a clarinetist and music educator originally from Flint, Michigan.
-She is the owner of Capitol Clarinets, LLC - a private clarinet studio operating in the Washington, D.C. area.
+She is the owner of Capitol Clarinets, LLC - a private clarinet studio operating in the Washington, D.C. area and centered in Silver Spring, MD.
 She holds a master’s degree in music performance from the University of Wisconsin - Madison where she held a Paul J. Collins Distinguished Graduate Fellowship and a bachelor’s degree in music education and performance from Bowling Green State University as a Hansen Fellowship recipient.

 As an avid chamber musician, she has given performances across the United States and in Tainan, Taiwan with groups such as The Borderlines Trio (flute, clarinet, piano), The Djinn Trio (violin, clarinet, piano), Trio Modelo (clarinet, cello, piano), Duo Cognada (flute/clarinet), The Verismo Wind Duo (flute/clarinet), The Driftless Reed Quintet (as bass clarinetist), Moxie (clarinet/saxophone), and The Post Pierrot Players.